 1. Do I know my current and future needs?

-This one seems like a no-brainer.
-But thinking through not only what you want to do now, but what you may be doing six months down the road, will save you a lot of headaches.
+It’s like this.
+Thinking through not only what you want to do now, but what you may do six to twelve months down the road, will save you a ton of headaches.
 Understanding the scalability of WooCommerce and how it can help you grow is critical to your site’s success.

 2. How easy is it to set up and use?

-Easy is a relative term and means something different to everyone.
+Easy is a relative term and means something different to each person.
 I don’t use that word a lot when it comes to WordPress, or in fact most technology.
-Like any plugin or theme, the more functionality you want to accomplish, the more setup you will have.
+Like any plugin or theme, the more functionality you want, the more setup you will have.

 3. Do I need to worry about taxes and shipping?

 This is a huge one and taxes can be tough.
-WooCommerce has a great way to get your started when you firs install it.
-But as you grow, where you are selling and shipping to can make or break you.
-With all the crazy tax laws, and the fact that they change so much, often you can save yourself a lot of time and resources by simply using a tax service that works with WooCommerce—and that is what I always recommend.
+WooCommerce has a great way to get you started.
+But as you grow, the details of where you are selling and shipping to can make or break you.
+With the diverse and sometimes complicated tax laws, and the fact that they change so much, often you can save yourself a lot of time and resources by simply using a tax service that works with WooCommerce—and that is what I always recommend.
 Consider checking out Avalara for your tax needs or ShipStation for your shipping needs.

 4. Is it going to cost me too much?

 As you may know, WooCommerce is a free plugin and does amazing stuff right out of the box.
 I find that most small eCommerce sites need very little additional functionality.
 The beauty of WooCommerce is that you can purchase extensions as you need them, rather than dealing with one bloated plugin.
-Sure, they do cost you some bucks, but consider this.
-Most online eCommerce stores don’t have to deal with a brick and mortar space.
+Sure, they do cost you some bucks, but keep in mind: most online eCommerce stores don’t have to deal with brick and mortar-related expenses.